nsidc/search-solr-tools/README.md

 ### Testing

-Unit tests can be run with `rspec`, `rake spec:unit`, or `rake guard:specs`.
+Unit tests can be run with `rspec`, `rake spec:unit`, or `bundle exec rake guard:specs`.
 Running the rake guard task will also automatically run the tests whenever the appropriate files are changed.

+Please be sure to run them in the `bundle exec` context if you're utilizing bundler.

 ###SOLR: